 Composition.-The size of the bag can only be determined by the volume of the scrotum, to which it should be proportioned.
-It is ordinarily made from two pieces of linen or soft drilled duck, six fingers' breadth long and four wide: the pieces being laid together with exactness, two portions are cut out curvilinearly, as shown in the wood-cut by the dotted lines: the divided edges from a to b being sewed together, a sort of bag is formed, which presents at the middle of its upper part an opening, f, through which the penis passes.
-A belt, c, two
+It is ordinarily made from two pieces of linen or soft drilled duck, six fingers' breadth long and four wide: the pieces being laid together with exactness, two portions are cut out curvilinearly, as shown in the wood-cut by the dotted lines: the divided edges from a to b being sewed to- b gether, a sort of bag is formed, which presents at the middle of its upper part an opening, f, through which the penis passes.
+A belt, c, two fingers' breadth wide, and rather longer than is necessary to describe the circle of the body twice, is then sewed along the upper edges of the bag: to the superior border of this belt, at about two fingers' breadth each way from the centre, are attached two small loops of tape or riband, d d, and about as far again from the centre two mould-buttons, e e.

-Two bandelettes are, in the next place, fastened to the lower angle of the bag, each of about half a yard in length, with two button-holes near their free extremities.
+Two bandelettes are, in the next place, fastened to the lower angle of the bag, each of about half a yard in length, with two buttonholes near their free extremities.